Last updated on November 12th, 2023

 2. Sony A7R III

 Sony Alpha 7R III is the latest high-resolution, full-frame mirrorless camera.
-It offers spectacular well-rounded specifications, with a 42.4MP sensor, 10fps continuous shooting.
+It offers spectacular well-rounded specifications, with a 42.4MP sensor, and 10fps continuous shooting.

 Also, has a hybrid AF system that employs 399 phase-detection points covering approximately 68% of the frame, and 4K video recording.